-This is a guide for vibrators designed for people with vulvas, and their pleasure anatomy.
+This is a guide for vibrators designed for women and people with vulvas, and their pleasure anatomy.
 Let’s get started!

 A vibrator is not the same as a dildo.
 Dildos are designed for penetration, and usually don’t vibrate.
 Vibrators, well, vibrate and come in all shapes and sizes.
 Also, they aren’t just for internal pleasure – a lot of vibrators are for external stimulation and exploring our outer erogenous zones!
 That’s why vibrators are often categorised by the areas they stimulate; internal, external, dual.